AlibabaCloudDocs/ros/intl.en-US/API Reference/Stack group operations/UpdateStackGroup.md

 -   MaxConcurrentPercentage

-The maximum percentage of accounts in which to perform this operation at one time.
+The maximum percentage of accounts within which to perform this operation at one time.

-You cannot specify both FailureToleranceCount and FailureTolerancePercentage.
+You cannot specify both MaxConcurrentCount and MaxConcurrentPercentage.

-Valid values: 1 to 100. |
+Valid values: 1 to 100 |
 |AdministrationRoleName|String|No|AliyunROSStackGroupAdministrationRole|The name of the RAM administrator role assumed by ROS.
 ROS assumes this role to perform operations on the stack corresponding to the stack instance in the stack group.

-The RAM role is specified only when the custom administrator role is used to control the users or groups that can manage specified stack groups in the same administrator account.
+The RAM role is specified only when the custom administrator role is used to control the users or groups that can manage specified stack groups within the same administrator account.
 If this parameter is not specified, the default value AliyunROSStackGroupAdministrationRole is used.

 The name must be 1 to 64 characters in length, and can contain letters, digits, and hyphens \(-\). |
 |ExecutionRoleName|String|No|AliyunROSStackGroupExecutionRole|The name of the RAM execution role assumed by the administrator role.
 ROS assumes this role to perform operations on the stack corresponding to the stack instance in the stack group.